Funeral of Diana, Princess of Wales: Services elsewhere

 On the same day, services of commemoration and events honouring the Princess were held in various cities and towns across the United Kingdom and many streets remained deserted with the population watching the funeral broadcast at their homes.
 In Manchester the national minute's silence started with "a maroon flare fired by mortar from the roof of the Victorian Town Hall" and ended "by the pealing of a single muffled bell".
 People gathered in the Albert Square and visited the Town Hall to sign the book of condolences.
 The Lord Mayor, Gerry Carroll, laid a bouquet as a tribute to the Princess on behalf of the city.
 In Bolton a memorial service was held with leaders from all churches in attendance, followed by another memorial service in Blackburn Cathedral.
 In Liverpool people came together at the Parish Church of Our Lady and St Nicholas to pay their respects.
 In Scotland, the funeral was broadcast to mourners on screens set up at the Ross Theatre in Edinburgh.
 A memorial service was held in Diana's honour, at which the Queen's chaplain in Scotland, Charles Robertson, officiated.
-In Londonderry, the mayor and deputy mayor laid a wreath at the city Cenotaph.
+In Derry, the mayor and deputy mayor laid a wreath at the city Cenotaph.
 Large crowds showed up in the streets of Cardiff to watch the funeral on screens.
 A service was held at Llandaff Cathedral, attended by 700 guests, including the Secretary of State for Wales Ron Davies, Cardiff's Lord Mayor Max Phillips, as well as MPs and volunteers from Diana's charities.
 Toll booths on Severn Bridges remained closed during the national minute's silence.
 On Sunday, 7 September, an additional service for Diana was held at Westminster Abbey in response to popular demand.